Our Framework for Measuring Algorithmic Performance and Potential

 From Algorithmic Audit to Data-Driven Investment Strategy

-Considered together, these four dimensions — positioning quality, audience coverage, feedback quality, and scene momentum — transform algorithmic optimization from reactive guesswork into a proactive, grounded investment strategy.
+Considered together, these four dimensions — positioning quality, audience coverage, feedback quality, and scene momentum — transform algorithmic optimization from reactive guesswork into grounded investment strategy.

 Positioning clarifies whether the artist is reaching the right audiences.
 Audience coverage quantifies current impressions and reveals how much room for growth still remains.
 Feedback quality measures whether exposure is reinforcing expansion.
 Scene momentum defines the broader ecosystem trajectory and potential for future growth.

 Rather than reacting to streams the system is already generating, our framework allows teams to anticipate where investments are most likely to pay off and place strategic bets on artists and tracks with strong indications of algorithmic growth potential.
-Music Tomorrow’s catalog audit program applies this model at scale — mapping your entire catalog, ranking audience clusters by algorithmic growth potential, and delivering clear, actionable insights that integrate directly into label marketing operations.
+Music Tomorrow’s catalog audit program applies the assessment model described in this article at scale — mapping your entire catalog, ranking audience clusters by algorithmic growth potential, and delivering clear, actionable insights that integrate directly into label marketing operations.